Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 Are electric vehicles harder to file diminished value claims for?

-EV owners may actually have stronger diminished value claims because EVs suffer disproportionately higher value losses after accidents—often nearly double those of comparable gas vehicles.
-Buyers worry about hidden battery damage and long-term reliability after a collision, which accelerates resale price drops.
-However, the rapid baseline depreciation of EVs can complicate valuations, so a professional appraisal using current market data is essential to isolate accident-related losses from normal market decline.
+EV owners may actually have stronger diminished value claims because EVs experience accelerated baseline depreciation—45–55% over three years compared to 30–40% for gas sedans—and buyers worry about hidden battery damage and long-term reliability after a collision.
+In 2026, post-accident EV diminished value losses range from 18%–30% of pre-accident value, nearly double comparable gas vehicles.
+However, this rapid baseline depreciation can complicate valuations, so a professional appraisal using current market data is essential to isolate accident-related losses from normal market decline.
+Learn more about how insurers determine your vehicle's value when assessing an EV loss.

 Is hiring a professional appraiser worth the cost for a diminished value claim?